ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 ## Step 2: Basic lumen's pipeline

-1. Segment the lumen of the images, taking a bit more than is strictly at your sight.
+1. Segment the lumen of the images, taking a bit more that is strictly at your sight.
 I.e. You should paint as a lumen a bit of apical cells.
 2. Once the lumen is properly segmented, import it to FIJI.
 3. Now you have 2 options:
 	1. As if the lumen was a cell, put an spheric ROI, change the parameters (low F_pressure, high D_0) and get a proper lumen.